Current Review(s)

 'Land of Cockaigne'

-Deborah Poynton at Stevenson in JohannesburgDeborah Poynton's latest exhibition, her first at Stevenson's Johannesburg space, is titled 'Land of Cockaigne'.
+Deborah Poynton at STEVENSON in JohannesburgDeborah Poynton's latest exhibition, her first at Stevenson's Johannesburg space, is titled 'Land of Cockaigne'.

 The Land of Cockaigne was the medieval idea of a paradise of plenty.
 For Poynton, the act of painting is an attempt to enter this fantastical world - but in an unexpected way.
 As the artist writes: